SSO Management¶

 Login Verification¶

-- Login address;
+- Login address.

-- Input username, password, etc.;
+- Enter username, password, and other information.

 Note